-Ph.D. students must pass a single Ph.D. level qualifying exam; which consists of two types of questions: Theoretical and Methodological.
+Ph.D. students must pass a single Ph.D. level qualifying exam.
 The written qualifying exam is offered twice each year.
-The first exam is offered at the beginning of Spring quarter and the second one is offered at the end of Spring quarter.
-All second-year students in the program are required to take their 1st attempt of the exam at the BEGINNING of Spring quarter.
-The second exam can only be taken by the students who failed their 1st attempt at the beginning Spring quarter.
-Exceptions can be made based on the approval of the Graduate advisor.
+The first in Summer and the second in Fall quarter.
+The second exam can only be taken by the students who failed their 1st attempt.
+Exceptions can be made based on the approval of the Graduate Advisor.
 No more than 2 attempts are allowed in order to pass the written exam.
-If a Ph.D. student fails their 2nd attempt but passed the MS exam in either their 1st or 2nd attempt and has not received an MS degree in statistics from another institution, he/she will complete the program with a MS degree.
-Otherwise the student will end the program without a degree (see the qualifying exam process policy on page 31).
-Students must be enrolled or be on Filing Fee status in order to take the exams.
+If a Ph.D. student fails their 2nd attempt but passed the MS exam in either their 1st or 2nd attempt and has not received an MS degree in Statistics or a related field from another institution, they can complete the program with a MS degree.
+Otherwise, the student will end the program without a degree (see the qualifying exam process policy on page 31).
+Students must be enrolled or on Filing Fee status in order to take the exams.

-Students are advised to have command of the following courses, however, qualifying exams may include other topics aside from: 210AB, 202ABC, 205, 206, 207, and 293AB.
+Students are advised to have command of the following courses: 210AB and 202ABC.
+However, qualifying exams may include other topics aside from these.